top of page

 Negotiation doesn’t mean confrontation.
 You can be respectful and firm.
 A good way to frame your request is to focus on fairness, not demands.

-This keeps the tone cooperative, not combative — and opens the door for discussion without burning bridges.
+This keeps the tone cooperative, not combative, and opens the door for discussion without burning bridges.

 4. Use a Template (So You Don’t Have to Guess What to Say)

-Writing your own counteroffer can be intimidating — especially when emotions are high.
+Writing your own counteroffer can be intimidating.

 • Professionally respond to a severance offer